35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### What we say

+NHG's record is poor.
+It has held an outline planning permission since 2014 and has only built....Southwark Council took over most of the FDS iteself in 201? at the cost of £200m (link) and now NHG is trying to use the council homes that Southwark has paid for to reduce its own affordable housing obligation.
+Instead of pushing on with detailed permissions under the OPP it has tried to squeeze more out of Phase 2b than that allowed and having failed first time is back with a second attempt.
+Finally it has underdelivered on both affordable and family housing on Plot 18 and wants Southwark to sign up to the vaguest undertaking that these 'could' be made up in future phases.
+With such a miserable record, no-one can have any confidence in NHG completing the Aylesbury regeneration and delivering the promised and much-needed affordable and social rented housing.

+It's time for Southwark to lay the law down...

-Southwark Council took over the FDS in 201? at the cost of £200m (link).
-For that money it provided 581 much-needed council homes.
+  and failed to For that money it provided 581 much-needed council homes.
 NHG has decided it will undermine the undoubted benefit of these homes to local people, by reducing the amount of affordable housing it will deliver on the remainder of the regeneration.
 This cannot be right, whether or not it is allowable under the s106 agreement,.

 NHG need Southwark's written agreement to its demands, before it can proceed with the regeneration under its outline planning permission.
 NHG has already tried once to  build outside of this permission, on Phase 2B, but fell foul of the High Court (link).
 It is now making a second attempt with another similar identical 'standalone' application for Phase 2B, again outside of the outline planning permission parameters.